Flip-sort and combinatorial aspects of pop-stack sorting: Worst-cases of flip-sort: permutations with high cost

 In view of Ungar's result, we have $\imt{n-1}=\{\id\}$.
 The main result of this section is a structural characterization of $\imt{n-2}$.
 According to Theorem~\ref{thm:width}, $\tau \in \mathrm{Im}(T^{n-2})$ implies $\di(\tau) \leq 1$.
-We will see below that $\di(\tau) \leq 1$ is only necessary, but not sufficient, condition for being in $\imt{n-2}$.
-(For $n=5$, one can see in Figure~\ref{fig:tree} that the permutation $21354$ with $\di=1$ is not in $\imt{3}$.)
+In fact, $\di(\tau) \leq 1$ is a necessary, but not sufficient, condition for being in $\imt{n-2}$.
+(For example, for $n=5$, one can see in Figure~\ref{fig:tree} that the permutation $21354$ with $\di=1$ is not in $\imt{3}$.)
 However, permutations that satisfy $\di(\tau) \leq 1$ with will play an important role in our next results, and so we introduce a notation for them, and list some of their (nearly obvious) properties.

 \begin{definition} A permutation $\tau$ is \textit{thin} if $\di(\tau) \leq 1$. \end{definition}